Wildfires kill couple married for 75 years and leave 500+ missing

 The loved ones still missing

 More than 500 people have been reported missing, authorities said.
-And spotty cell phone service has severely hampered relatives' ability to connect.
+And spotty cellphone service has severely hampered relatives' ability to connect.

-And the situation could worsen, as firefighters keep battling 22 wildfires that have already scorched 170,000 acres.
+The situation could worsen, as firefighters keep battling 22 wildfires that have already scorched 170,000 acres.

 The Red Cross has a website where residents can mark themselves safe and relatives can search for their loved ones.
 Sonoma County officials said those needing to report a missing person can call 707-565-3856.